Who am I?

 I became a District Councillor and later started working for the NHS, eventually becoming a Programme Director.
 I retired from the latter when Primary Care Trusts were abolished in 2013 and then worked as a management consultant.
 I retired to stand as a County Councillor.

-I serve this year on the Children, Schools and Families Select Committee and fighting for children’s mental health and well-being will be a focus for my work.
+I am the Vice Chair of the Children, Schools and Families Select Committee and fighting for children’s mental health and well-being will be a focus for my work.